appsmithorg/appsmith-docs/website/docs/connect-data/reference/query-settings.md

   </dd><br />

   <dt><b>Smart JSON substitution</b></dt>
   <dd>When enabled, the query intelligently adds or removes quotation marks from your JavaScript data as necessary to correctly cast them into JSON.
-Some tasks such as sending raw binary data in an API query may require this setting to be disabled.
+Some tasks, such as sending raw binary data in an API query, may require this setting to be disabled.
 Available for API queries.
   </dd>
   <dd><VideoEmbed host="youtube" videoId="-Z3y-pdNhXc" title="How to use smart JSON substitution" caption="How to use smart JSON substitution"/></dd><br />